-If purchasing a grave, the DWP or DfC will pay the cost of the least expensive grave with an 'exclusive right of burial' for one person (single depth).
-If there is a less expensive cemetery or crematorium nearby, the DWP/DfC may restrict the amount paid when calculating the payment.
-If you are having a burial in a different area from where the person who has died lived and it is more expensive, they will only pay the price of a burial in their home area.
+What are 'reasonable' burial or cremation fees?
+If purchasing a grave, the DWP will pay the cost of the least expensive grave with an 'exclusive right of burial' for one person (single depth).
+If there is a less expensive cemetery or crematorium nearby, the DWP may only use that figure when calculating the payment.
+If you are having a burial in a different area from where the deceased lived and it is more expensive, they will only pay the price of a burial in their home area.

-The amount will be reduced by any money in the deceased person's estate, (except money held as a 'joint tenancy' - a joint account where both people pay in and neither has restrictions on withdrawing).
-It is recommended to get advice if you share funds in the deceased person's account(s).
+The amount will be reduced by any money in the deceased's estate (except money held as a 'joint tenancy' - a joint account where both people pay in and neither has restrictions on withdrawing).
 However, arrears of benefits paid in on the date of death or afterwards should not be deducted.

-The DWP/DfC should not deduct from the award any money borrowed, or contributions from charities, friends, relatives or crowdfunding.
+The DWP should not deduct from the award any money borrowed, or contributions from charities, friends, relatives or crowdfunding.